jtkovacs/jtkovacs.github.io/refs/notes/project-management.md

         - Words that are dangerously vague:
             - _support, but not limited to, etc., and/or_
             - _minimize, maximize, rapid, user-friendly, easy, sufficient, adequate, quick_
-    - Over-specifying (including unneeded 'requirements', unneeded details, or unnecessarily precise targets rather than a range)
+    - Over-specifying (including unneeded 'requirements', unneeded details, or unnecessarily precise performance targets)

 ### Current state analysis